 For example, if your child insists on eating breakfast first and then getting dressed, but you want her to get dressed before breakfast, you could start by just putting her socks on and letting her eat breakfast.
 Once she’s comfortable with that, you could try putting on her socks and pants before breakfast, and so on.

 Praise and reward your child when he’s able to be flexible and cope with these changes.

 If your child finds it hard to switch between activities, try slowly adding new activities, one at a time.

 For example, if you want your child to learn to stop what she’s doing and move to a new activity when you ask, you could start by making the new activity one you know she’ll enjoy.
-When she has done the activity, praise her and give her a reward, such as a high five, a sticker or extra time on the computer.
+When she has done the activity, praise her and give her a reward, like a high five, a sticker or extra time on the computer.

-Managing unexpected changes
+Managing unexpected changes in routine